hvuSyslogic/EdgeFabricTutorials/jsc8_tutorial/README.md

 ```
 The outcome of any of the three calls should be identical.

-### Creating a fabric
+### Creating a Geofabric

+> A Fabric consists of one or many individual "geofabrics" with which you can do anything.
+Each geofabric is a cluster of one or more physical locations.

-We don’t want to mess with any existing data, so let’s start by creating a new fabric called “myfabric”:
+We don’t want to mess with any existing data, so let’s start by creating a new geofabric called “myfabric”:

 ```js
 await fabric.createFabric("myfabric", [{ username: 'root' }], { dcList: "fabric1.ops.aws.macrometa.io", realTime: true });